-- In the third semester of the programme, students choose one out of several specialisations of 15 EC.
-In the
+In the third semester of the programme, students choose one out of several specialisations of 15 EC.
+This list is also placed on the TPM website.
+These specialisations will take place with sufficient participation only.

-third semester of the programme, students choose one out of several specialisations of 15 EC.
-The

-following is a provisional list of specialisations.
-The definitive lists, including the courses, will be placed

-on the TPM website.

-- ICT Management and Design

-- Infrastructure and Environmental Governance (annotation, see 3.3)
+- Innovation Management & Entrepreneurship (+ annotation, see 3.3) - ICT Management and Design - Infrastructure and Environmental Governance (+ annotation, see 3.4) - Economics and Finance

-- Innovation Systems

-- International Finance & Economics

-- Modelling, Simulation and Gaming

-- Research Specialisation

-- Safety and Security

-- Supply Chain Analysis and Management

-- Sustainability (annotation, see 3.4)

-- Entrepreneurship (annotation, see 3.5)

-- Exchange programme

-- 2. Students choose 9 EC worth of elective courses.
-These may not be Bachelor courses or beginner language courses and may not overlap significantly in terms of content with any other unit already included in the study programme of the student concerned.
-In case of doubt, the board of examiners decides.
+- Modelling, Simulation and Gaming - Research Specialisation - Safety and Security - Supply Chain Management - Students choose 9 EC worth of elective courses.
+These may not be Bachelor courses or language courses and may not overlap significantly in terms of content with any other unit already included in the study programme of the student concerned.
+In case of doubt, the board of examiners decides. - 2.
+Master students who are interested in entrepreneurship can opt for the Master Annotation Entrepreneurship programme, which trains students to become entrepreneurial.

+In order to be eligible for the annotation, students must:

+- Attend a coherent set of courses in the field of entrepreneurship.
+The set should be composed in consultation with the Delft Centre for Entrepreneurship (DCE).
+It is dependent on the master you are in and in all cases amounts up to 15 ECTS. - Participate in the Entrepreneurship Annotation Week (EAW) (2 EC). - Pay extra attention to entrepreneurship, on top of regular graduation project activities, for example by writing a business plan or doing market research.
+For this extra effort DCE has formulated objectives and final attainment levels on which the extra part will be assessed.

+An extra member will be added to the graduation committee who will supervise the student with regard to entrepreneurship.
+He/she should have expertise in the field of entrepreneurship and preferably be related to the TPM faculty.
+The additional member together with the DCE decides whether the annotation is granted.

-- Students who are interested in potential employment in public or private organisations which deal with issues related to infrastructures and the environment can opt for the Infrastructure and Environmental Governance Annotation.
+Students who are interested in potential employment in public or private organisations which deal with issues related to infrastructures and the environment can opt for the Infrastructure and Environmental Governance Annotation.
 The annotation is offered in cooperation with the Dutch Ministry of Infrastructure and the Environment.